ginigangadharan/sitev2/_pages/kubernetes/kubernetes.md

 - **[Rancher](https://github.com/rancher/rancher)** - Rancher is an open source project that provides a container management platform built for organizations that deploy containers in production.
 Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.
 - **[kind](https://github.com/kubernetes-sigs/kind)** - Kubernetes IN Docker - local clusters for testing Kubernetes
 - **[KubeSphere](https://github.com/kubesphere/kubesphere)** - Enterprise-grade container platform tailored for multicloud and multi-cluster management
+- **[Kubernetes Instance Calculator](https://learnk8s.io/kubernetes-instance-calculator)** by [learnk8s](https://learnk8s.io) - You can use the calculator to explore the best instance types for your cluster based on your workloads.
 -
 ## Kubernetes Development Tools